timskillman/Pi3C/README.md

 Pi3C will be cloned onto your Pi and a Pi3C directory, with all the necessary code and resources, will be downloaded.

-Now you should be setup ...
+Now you should be setup and ready to play with Pi3C ...
 Congratulations!

 <a name="progtools">**Programming tools**</a>